What Is Durian Fruit?

 Removing Additional Sections

 Remove the additional sections of fruit with a spoon or your fingers and add to the plate.

 Washing Your Hands

-Since durian is a tropical fruit from Southeast Asia, it's no surprise that many recipes are from that part of the world.
-Give Laotian sticky rice with durian a try, a delicious dessert with coconut milk.
-Or perhaps a homemade ice cream flavored with durian—a nice change from vanilla!
+Since durian is a tropical fruit from Southeast Asia, it is no surprise that many recipes are from that part of the world.
+Give Laotian sticky rice with durian a try—a delicious dessert made with coconut milk.
+Or maybe you could whip up a homemade ice cream flavored with durian—a nice change from vanilla!

-And the best part is that durian is very healthy, with high concentrations of vitamins and minerals.
-It is unique among fruit in that it contains the B-complex vitamins (great for vegetarians!).
-It is also rich... in dietary fiber and high in vitamin C, potassium, essential amino acid, copper, iron, and magnesium.
+The best thing about durian is that it is very healthy, with high concentrations of vitamins and minerals.
+It is unique among fruit in that it contains the B-complex vitamins and so is especially great for vegetarians and vegans.
+It is also rich in dietary fiber and high in vitamin C, potassium, copper, and magnesium.

 US Department of Agriculture.
 FoodData Central.
 Durian, raw or frozen.
 Updated April 1, 2019.